tu-darmstadt-ros-pkg/moveit_state_server/README.md

 ,
 see [moveit documentation: Persistent States](https://ros-planning.github.io/moveit_tutorials/doc/persistent_scenes_and_states/persistent_scenes_and_states.html)
 .
-Alternatively, the database can be launched with the database launch file in the moveit_state_server package.
+Alternatively, the database can be launched with the `database.launch` file in the moveit_state_server package.
-If using the moveit launch file, make sure to select the mongo database plugin and selecting the same port and hostname as in the launch file of the moveit state server.
+If using the moveit launch file, make sure to select the mongo database plugin and selecting the same port and hostname as in the launch file for the moveit state server.

 ```bash
 roslaunch moveit_state_server database.launch